 Our Food Protection Program is dedicated to protecting the health of the public by regulating and inspecting Howard County’s 450+ Retail Food Establishments.
-This includes restaurants, grocery and convenience stores, schools, assisted living facilities, and temporary and seasonal vendors.
+This includes restaurants, grocery and convenience stores, schools, assisted living facilities, temporary food establishments, and mobile/seasonal food establishments.

-A permit is required whenever food is provided directly to a consumer who is a member of the general public unless the food is pre-packaged and not a Potentially Hazardous Food.
-The permit is valid only for the address/location for which it is issued unless it is a Mobile Seasonal Permit.
-The Permit is valid only for the person to whom it is issued, subject to issue and expiration dates, and is not transferable.
-In order to obtain a permit, the applicant or an employee must have a valid Food Protection Manager Certification (find the exceptions to this rule here).
+A permit is required whenever food is provided directly to a consumer who is a member of the general public.
+The permit is valid only for the person to whom it is issued, subject to issue and expiration dates, and is not transferrable.
+Please refer to the Howard County Retail Food Establishment Ordinance for further important information here.

 Exclusions: Home-Based Vendors and some organizations are exempt, find more information about home-based vendors and organizational exemptions here).

 - Annual/Seasonal Food Permits (mobile food establishments can only purchase seasonal and/or temporary food permits)

 - Annual Food Permits for permanent locations expire on January 31st of each year.
 Complete the Annual/Seasonal Food Permit Application, pay the associated fee, and submit it to our office to renew your Annual Food Permit prior to January 31st of each year.
 New establishments: A Plan Review Packet, along with the Annual/Seasonal Food Permit Application and associated fees, must be submitted for new construction of a Retail Food Establishment (at least 30 days prior to construction or intent to operate), the conversion of an existing structure, or the remodeling of an existing structure or change of Menu type if the Howard County Health Department determines that plans and specifications are necessary to ensure compliance.